christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

 The available/required settings depend on the used material model(s), and are listed and described below.

+Config files can be conveniently assembled by including external content using:

+        @include "<file>"

+Include directives can also be nested.

 The `material.cfg` file in this directory contains an example setup, comprising several materials and material models.

 Note that, for now, the `eos = {...}` group regularly contains not only equation-of-state-specific entries,